ess-dmsc/vmm-sdat/README.md

         The desired ratio for the matching can be set as optional argument, the default is 2 or 200\%, i.e. the charge in plane 0 has to be between 50\% and 200\% of the charge in plane 1

-    -hits: store not only clusters but all hits (a hit is a VMM3 channel over threshold).
+    -save: Choose what to store.
+Only detector clusters = 0, plane and detector clusters = 1, all clusters and hits = 2 (a hit is a VMM3 channel over threshold).
-        Creates large files.
-Optional argument (default 1)
+        Option 2 reates large files.
+Optional argument (default 0)

     -json: create a json file of the detector images.
-Optional argument (default 1)
+Optional argument (default 0)

     -n: number of hits to analyze.
 Optional argument (default 0, i.e. all hits)

+    -algo: There are three different algorithms implemented that calulate cluster times: center-of-mass (charge as weight),
+        center-of-mass2 (charge squared as weight),
+        utpc (latest time)
+        The user can define additional algorithms in the method Clusterer::AdditionalAlgorithm(), the algorithm is chosen depending on the -algo parameter.
+At the moment, two additional algorithms are defined there,
+            0 = utpc center-of-mass2 (center of mass squared of the strip with the latest time and its one or two neighbours) 1 = utpc center-of-mass (center of mass of the strip with the latest time and its one or two neighbours)

+    -cal: The